cdsittampalam/documentation/docs/Deposit & Withdraw.md

 For the action you select, you then sign in with your biometric features and 6-digit passcode, and tap confirm on the confirmation screens.

 ### Approve an Address (Custodian)

-Once the initiator has authorised the creation of the new address, you will receive a notification on your phone.

-1. Tap on the notification on your phone.
-The Withdrawal screen the appears asking you to approve or reject the new address.
+You receive a notification as soon as the trade initiator has authorised the withdrawal.
+The Withdrawal Address screen on your phone asks you to approve or reject the new address.
 The screen also shows the following information:

+*   name of the wallet address.

-*   details of the amount and asset.
+*   the fund of the withdrawal address.

-*   the recipient of the withdrawal.
+*   the name of the asset.

 *   the name of the trade initiator.